numtide/treefmt/README.md

 ## About treefmt

 `treefmt` runs all your formatters with one command.
-It’s is easy to configure and fast to execute.
+It’s easy to configure and fast to execute.

 [![asciicast](https://asciinema.org/a/cwtaWUTdBa8qCKJVp40bTwxf0.svg)](https://asciinema.org/a/cwtaWUTdBa8qCKJVp40bTwxf0)